theochem/horton/doc/user_perturbation.rst

 Getting started
 ---------------

-The RMP2 module requires a restricted Hartree-Fock reference wavefunction (see :ref:`howtoscf`), its energy, and the one- and two-electron integrals as input arguments.
+The RMP2 module requires a restricted Hartree-Fock reference wavefunction (see :ref:`user_hf_dft`), its energy, and the one- and two-electron integrals as input arguments.

 The Hartree-Fock energy can be calculated after SCF convergence as follows